Apr. 15, 2007.

 engine will look when painted in black or a very dark color.

-I processed this picture below with strong contrast in order to help visualize how it might appear.
+This picture was processed with strong contrast in order to help visualize how it may appear.

 Here the concentric coils of the vapor generator are visible in position.